Joel Armia: International play

 Internationally, Armia first represented Finland as part of its national U18 ranks for the 2010 Ivan Hlinka Memorial Cup.
 Thereafter, he and the Finnish national U18 team competed at the World U-17 Hockey Challenge in December 2010.
 Registering eight points in six games, he was named as part of the tournament All-Star team, despite his country placing second to last in overall play.
 The following year, he participated in the 2011 IIHF World U18 Championships, scoring 13 points in six games.

 As part of the Finnish national junior team, Armia appeared in the 2011, 2012 and 2013 World Junior Championships respectively, recording 11 goals and nine assists across 19 total games.
 In December 2013, Armia, along with the AHL's Rochester Americans, were selected to participate in the annual Spengler Cup tournament held in Davos, Switzerland.
 For his part, Armia scored one goal during the quarterfinal matchup with Team Canada which was ultimately won by the opposition.

 With the Canadiens failing to qualify for the Stanley Cup playoffs following the 2021–22 NHL season, Armia accepted an invitation to play for the Finnish national senior team for the first time at the 2022 IIHF World Championship, which was held in his home country.
 In his debut against the Norwegian national team, he recorded a goal and an assist in Finland's 5–0 victory.
 Collectively, Armia recorded four goals and three assists, including the game-winning goal in Finland's semifinal win over the United States national team to reach the championship final.
 He scored his fifth goal of the tournament in Finland's 4–3 overtime victory versus the Canadian national team, capturing a gold medal.

 After the 2022 competition, Armia said that he would like to participate the following year and subsequently accepted an invite for the 2023 IIHF World Championship.
 He would score his first goal of the tournament against the German national team in a 4–3 victory for Finland.
 Armia's second goal and only assist came against the Hungarian national team in a 7–1 victory.
 Finland ultimately lost to Canada in the quarterfinals matchup whereas Armia played eight games and recorded two goals and an assist for a total of three points.

 On 4 December 2024, Armia was named to the Finnish roster as part of the NHL-sanctioned 4 Nations Face-Off held in the midst of the 2024–25 campaign.
 Being held pointless across two tournament games, his country ultimately finished in fourth place at the conclusion of round-robin play.

+Armia was invited to represent Finland at the 2026 Winter Olympics in Milan, Italy.
+He scored his first olympic point with an assist on Eeli Tolvanen's goal against Slovakia in the first game of the tournament.
+He won a bronze medal.
+With three goals and five assists, Armia lead Finland in points in the tournament.